AnyDSL/MimIR/docs/README.md

 Forget CFG dominance.
 MimIR uses free-variable nesting:

-- The **nesting tree** replaces the dominator tree
+- **Free variables** replace dominance; the **nesting tree** replaces the dominator tree
 - Data-flow dependencies remain precise, even for higher-order code
 - Loop peeling and unrolling reduce to simple β-reduction
 - Mutual recursion and higher-order functions are handled naturally

-### 🌊 Sea-of-Nodes with On-the-Fly Everything
+### 🌊 Sea of Nodes

-MimIR hits the [**sweet spot**](@ref mut) between a fully mutable IR, which is easy to construct, and a fully immutable IR, which enables safe sharing and hash-consing:
+MimIR hits the [**sweet spot**](@ref mut) between a fully mutable IR, which is easy to construct, and a fully immutable IR:

-- Non-binder expressions are immutable
+- Non-binder expressions are immutable:
-  - [Hash-consing](https://en.wikipedia.org/wiki/Hash_consing), normalization, type checking, and partial evaluation happen **automatically** during graph construction
+  [Hash-consing](https://en.wikipedia.org/wiki/Hash_consing), normalization, type checking, and partial evaluation happen **automatically** during graph construction
 - Binders support variables and recursion by “tying the knot” through in-place mutation
+- Terms, types, and type-level computations all live in the same program graph as ordinary expressions.

 ## 🐉 Naming: MimIR vs Mim